smandal97/SNR_power_spectral_analysis/README.md

-# Power Spectral Analysis of SUpernova Remnants.
+# Power Spectral Analysis of Supernova Remnants.
 Tools for predicting power spectrum of a supernova remnant given its dynamical age.